Other sections in Research:

-Overview: The growth rate of UK property prices has been falling over the last two quarters.
-The annual growth rate currently stands at 2.2%.
+Overview: The growth rate of UK property prices has been falling over the last three quarters.
+The annual growth rate currently stands at 2.1%.
 This is the lowest growth rate of national housing prices since 2013 Q2.
-Property prices in Greater London have fallen by nearly 2% over the last year.
+House prices in London have fallen by nearly 3% since 2017 Q1.

 To find out more view our Summary of the latest release.

 View the latest Housing Observatory UK National Market results (Forecasts, Exuberance Indicators, House Price Uncertainty Index).